BigSoftVideo/DOTE/citeDOTE.md

 ## How to cite _DOTE_?

-We would appreciate that you cite _DOTE_ when you have used it to create transcripts for publication or presentation.
+The [_Dote_ Team](contributing.md) would appreciate that you cite _DOTE_ whenever you have used it to create transcripts for publication, presentation or teaching.

 _DOTE_ can be cited in the following ways (in Chicago Author-Date 17th edition style):